 - University of Washington

 Though there is a movement towards making state and national standards match, current nurse practitioner licensing requirements can change from state to state.
-For example, Pediatric Nurse Practitioners in the state of New Jersey are required to complete 30 hours of continuing nursing education every two-year cycle, while Connecticut has no continuing education requirements at this time.
+For example, NPs in New Jersey must complete 30 hours of continuing nursing education every two years, while Maryland has no continuing education requirements at this time.

 Those who have already chosen to become Pediatric Nurse Practitioners are rightfully proud of their profession and work hard to provide resources to answer questions for those considering the career.
 Among the most helpful places to find more information on becoming a Pediatric Nurse Practitioner are: